yaya2devops/aws-cloud-project-bootcamp/journal/week0.md

 The SCP will now be applied to the root of your organization or to the OU that you selected.

-## Integrate Health Dashboard with SNS using EventBridge
+## Integrate Health Dashboard with SNS

 In this part, I'll walk you through the process of configuring a Sub/Pub system with SNS and EventBridge to enable notifications for your Health Dashboard.